The following tutorial demonstrates how to make the template of a custom widget to be editable through the UI.

 The code above creates a new entry in the database with the information you give for your template.
 That information includes the namespace of your ascx embedded resource, type of the widget, name for the template to display in the UI, the assembly it resides in, etc. From now on your template will be retrieved from the database and will appear in the backend list.

-You can also manage templates through the cusom control designer.
-For more information, see Manage the templates of your custom control.
+You can also manage templates through the custom control designer.
+For more information, see Manage custom control templates through the designer.

 Back To Top

 To submit feedback, please update your cookie settings and allow the usage of Functional cookies.

 Your feedback about this content is important

 Copyright © 2022 Progress Software Corporation and/or its subsidiaries or affiliates.

 Progress, Telerik, Ipswitch, and certain product names used herein are trademarks or registered trademarks of Progress Software Corporation and/or one of its subsidiaries or affiliates in the U.S. and/or other countries.
 See Trademarks for appropriate markings.